ryanwentzel/ryanlwentzel.com/collections/_pages/vicki-wentzel.md

 Vicki L. Wentzel, beloved wife, mother, grandmother, sister, friend, died July 22<sup>nd</sup>, 2021.
 She was 65.
 Vicki will be missed greatly by her family and all who knew her.

-Family and friends will gather for a memorial service at 11:00 A.M. on Saturday, July 31<sup>st</sup>, 2021, at Grace Bible Church, in Escondido, CA, to give God thanks for Vicki's life, mourn our loss, and celebrate our hope in our risen Savior, Jesus Christ.
+Family and friends will gather for a memorial service at 11:00 A.M. on Saturday, July 31<sup>st</sup>, 2021, at Grace Bible Church, in Escondido, California, to give God thanks for Vicki's life, mourn our loss, and celebrate our hope in our risen Savior, Jesus Christ.

 [Download the Memorial Service program](https://d1yo597syf8yny.cloudfront.net/docs/Vicki_Wentzel_Memorial_Program_final.pdf)